temporalio/temporal/docs/non-deterministic-error.md

 For example, in the case of "Decision State Machine Panic", we might have to reset the workflows by command:

-*$nohup tctl --do samples-namespace --env prod wf reset-batch --reason "fix outage" --query “WorkflowType=’SampleWorkflow’ AND CloseTime=missing”  --dry-run --reset-type <A-RESET-TYPE> --non_deterministic_only --skip_base_not_current &> reset.log &*
+*$nohup tctl --ns samples-namespace --env prod wf reset-batch --reason "fix outage" --query “WorkflowType=’SampleWorkflow’ AND CloseTime=missing”  --dry-run --reset-type <A-RESET-TYPE> --non_deterministic_only --skip_base_not_current &> reset.log &*

 For reset type, you may try LastDecisionCompleted.
 Then try FirstDecisionCompleted.
 We should also provide [firstPanicDecision](https://github.com/uber/temporal/issues/2952) resetType .